Regular practice and disciplined Yoga classes is the way to all achievements.

 Our Hatha Yoga classes are dynamic and challenging.

-They respect the condition and particular characteristics of each student, using specific Yoga support materials whenever necessary, in order to be able to evolve safely.
+Hatha Yoga classes respect the individual condition and characteristics of each student, using specific Yoga props whenever necessary, to help you progress safely.

-In person Yoga classes, you will get to know and know how to correctly use materials such as: the “Feet-Up”, the retroflexion apparatus, anteflexion apparatus, the pelvic belt, kurunda, chairs, bolsters, belts, and blocks.
+In the in-person classes, you will get to know and learn how to use materials correctly, such as the ‘Feet-Up’, Back Bend equipment, Forward Bend equipment, pelvic belt, kurunda, chairs, bolsters, belts, and blocks.

-The division into these levels allows students to learn the different Yoga techniques in a progressive, correct and adequate way to their psychophysical pace.
+The division into these three levels allows students to learn various Yoga techniques progressively, correctly, and at their own psychophysical pace.

-The CPYOGA Yoga teaching method is characterized by:
+The teaching method of CPYOGA is characterized by:

-Be dynamic, producing quick and intense effects on the body and mind.
+- Being dynamic, producing rapid and intense effects on the body and mind.

-Use support materials to allow all students to follow the Yoga class, regardless of their condition.
+- Using support materials to allow all students to follow the class, regardless of their condition.

-During the Yoga class, the teachers give specific instructions, precise and understandable by all, and demonstrate the execution of the Yoga postures.
+- During the class, teachers provide specific, precise, and understandable instructions for everyone and demonstrate the execution of Yoga postures.

-Yoga classes are conducted at a self-paced pace – the “flow” of body movement (with or without Vinyasana) follows the continuous rhythm of breathing.
+- Yoga classes are conducted at a particular pace – the “flow” of body movement (with or without Vinyasa) follows the continuous rhythm of breath.

-The permanence in the Yoga postures is done with a focus on alignments and postural correction.
+- The permanence in the Yoga postures is done with a focus on alignment and postural correction.